|Bid||6.44 x 0|

 |Forward dividend & yield||0.30 (4.50%)|

 |1y target est||7.58|

-The S&P/ASX 200 (Index:^AXJO)(ASX:XJO) and ALL ORDINARIES (Index:^AXAO) (ASX:XAO) finished lower on Thursday, here are 8 ASX shares you missed.The post ALL ORDINARIES finishes lower Thursday: 8 ASX shares you missed appeared first on Motley Fool Australia.
+The S&P/ASX 200 (Index:^AXJO)(ASX:XJO) and ALL ORDINARIES (Index:^AXAO) (ASX:XAO) ended up on Friday, here are 8 ASX shares you missed.The post ALL ORDINARIES finishes higher Friday: 8 ASX shares you missed appeared first on Motley Fool Australia.

 The Insurance Australia Group Ltd (ASX:IAG) share price and the Resolute Mining Limited (ASX:RSG) share price are two of four ending the week in the red...The post Why IAG, Phoslock, Resolute, & Technology One shares are tumbling lower appeared first on Motley Fool Australia.